sekia556/docker-tomcat-gitbucket/README.md

 Note
 - gitbucket.war is deployed as ROOT.war, so you can access GitBucket top page as http://(host):8080/.
 - Tomcat logs are located in /opt/data/tomcat_logs (/tmp/tomcat_logs in container).
+- H2 DB version is updated to tha latest: 1.4.190.
+If you have any trouble, you may see https://github.com/gitbucket/gitbucket/releases.

 ## Build